grafana/agent/docs/sources/flow/reference/components/loki.process.md

 }
 ```

 In this example, the first stage extracts text in the format of `retries=<value>`, from the log line.
-The second stage creates a Gauge whose current metric value is increased by the number extracted from the retries field.
+The second stage creates a gauge whose current metric value is increased by the number extracted from the retries field.

 ```river
 stage {